Abbas1Hussein/adp_desktop/README.md

 ### Window Control Buttons

-This section presents window control buttons for both macOS and Windows operating systems in both dark and light modes.
-Each operating system has its own set of control buttons designed to blend seamlessly with the respective system's aesthetics.
+Window control buttons are essential elements of any graphical user interface.
+They allow users to interact with and manage windows on their operating system.
+Each operating system provides its own set of control buttons, designed to seamlessly integrate with the system's aesthetics.

 | MacOS Dark\Light Mode                         | Windows  Dark\Light Mode                       |
 | --------------------------------------------- | ---------------------------------------------- |